vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/intro.md

     git log --graph --decorate --oneline --all
     ```

-    You can also set a git `lola` alias for this command as follows:
+    You can also set a Git alias, `lola`, for this command as follows:

     ```bash
     git config alias.lola "log --graph --decorate --oneline --all"
     ```

+    This will then allow you to use the command `git lola` as a
+    shortcut for the full version of the log command.

 1. You will see start and solution tags for each of the coming labs,
     with the most recent commit at the top,